pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/samba-ssh-tunneling.md

 ## Initial set up of the SSH connection

-When setting up the SSH connection, this needs to be done utilising the `sudo` command.
-Since the SSH routing command will want to bind to port `445` it needs to

 Run the command `ssh-keygen -t ed25519` to create an SSH key pair.
 See the [GitHub docs](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for more details on this.